mmgen/mmgen-wallet/doc/wiki/using-mmgen/MMGen-Quick-Start-with-Regtest-Mode.md

 6. Fund one of the addresses (let's choose the first one) with some BTC:

 		$ mmgen-regtest send mw42oJ94yRA6ZUNSzmMpjZDR74JNyvqzzZ 500

+	Don't forget to substitute your C:1 address for the one above!

 7. Make sure the funds reached their destination: